 - After October 1, preceding Fall enrollment, complete the Free Application for Federal Student Aid (FAFSA).
-Students must apply online at fafsa.gov.
-Include student FSA IDs.
+Students must apply online at studentaid.gov.
+Include student FSA ID.
 Release the FAFSA information to the University of Michigan-Dearborn by entering our Federal Title IV School Code 002326.
-Studentsshould use their Federal Income Tax Returns (Form 1040, 1040A, or 1040EZ) to complete the FAFSA.
+Students should use their Federal Income Tax Returns (Form 1040) to complete the FAFSA.
 FAFSA results received in the Office of Financial Aid & Scholarships (OFAS) by the recommended priority deadline will receive first priority consideration for funds.

 - Upon review of your FAFSA, the Federal Processor will provide you with a Student Aid Report (SAR).
 The Federal Processor will forward an electronic SAR to the email address you provided on the FAFSA.
 The OFAS will receive your information electronically (assuming you have released the information to UM-Dearborn as described in #1 above).

 Students currently enrolled must apply every year at studentaid.gov after October 1 preceding fall enrollment.
 Applications, SARs, and/or ISIRs (resulting from the FAFSA) must be received in the Office of Financial Aid & Scholarships.